SublimeLinter/SublimeLinter-jscs/README.md

 For general information on how SublimeLinter works with settings, please see [Settings](http://sublimelinter.readthedocs.org/en/latest/settings.html).
 For information on generic linter settings, please see [Linter Settings](http://sublimelinter.readthedocs.org/en/latest/linter_settings.html).

 Since this plugin is executing `jscs` on your system, you may use `.jscs.json` files to configure its behavior.
 See the [jscs documentation](https://github.com/mdevils/node-jscs#configuration) for more information.

+**Note**: Whereas `jscs` only looks in the linted file’s directory for a `.jscs.json` file, this linter plugin extends that behavior by searching the file hierarchy up to the root directory and then in the user’s home directory.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: